2020 International Clostridioides difficile (C. diff., C. difficile) Virtual Conference and Health EXPO Nov. 14 | Send2Press Newswire

 Attendee Paul Feuerstadt, MD, FACG, AGAF stated “The level of detail and data presented has a wonderful balance for those with an interest in the scientific research and interested in the infection but also exceeds the expectations for those who are experts in the field wanting to share and exchange ideas with other thought leaders.”

-“I am excited to virtually meet and interact with everyone for the online extraordinaire C difficile foundation 2020 meeting.
+“I am excited to virtually meet and interact with everyone for the online extraordinaire C Diff Foundation 2020 meeting.
 We will discuss all things C difficile and remember to tune in for my talk on the excitement of microbiome therapeutics for recurrent C difficile,” stated Sahil Khanna, M.B.B.S., M.S.

 The scientific data will be delivered through live virtual presentations and poster presentations at the 8th Annual International C. diff.
 Virtual Conference and Health Expo https://cdiff2020.com which coincides with the proclaimed; “November is Clostridioides difficile (C. diff., C. difficile) Awareness Month.”